vikas-kumar-code/equity-corps-of-oregon/README.md

 ## Prerequisite

-- [ ] Install node by following the instructioin given at (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+- [ ] Install node by following the instruction given at (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 ## Copy the application
 ```